 Amount Unspent Total Amount Spent for the Financial Year. (in ₹Crore) Total Amount transferred to Unspent CSR Account as per sub- section (6) of section 135.
-Amount transferred to any fund specified under Schedule VII as per second proviso to sub- section (5) of section 135. (iii verole) Amount (in ₹ Crore) Date of transfer.
+Amount transferred to any fund specified und Schedule VII as per second proviso to sub- section (5) of section 135. oviso to sub- Amount (in ₹ Crore) Date of transfer.
 Name of the Fund Amount (in ₹ Crore) 33.67 Nil